How to Price an App: Creating a Profitable and Scalable Mobile App Business 📱

 With the striking increase of apps, you cannot just price your app based on presumptions.
 If you are an app owner, you need to consider various intuitive and empirical factors before setting a price.
-The price you set can either make or break your app.
-Regardless of how amazing your app is, pricing it inaccurately will cause a downfall.
-However, you need not worry because there are ways that you can avoid the risk if you know how to properly price your app (which we will discuss later in this article).
+The price list you create can either make or break your app.
+Regardless of how amazing your app is, pricing it inaccurately will cause its downfall.
+However, you don’t need to worry because there are ways to avoid the risk if you know how to properly set the price for your app.

-If you plan on developing or creating an app and have not given much of an afterthought to pricing, fret not because, in this article, we will discuss how to price an app.
-We will also provide you with a real-world example of Apple’s app pricing.
-Not only that but also the benefits that the App Store is offering and the estimation of revenue gains from the key features that Apple is giving.
+If you plan on developing or creating an app and have not given much of an afterthought to pricing, then don’t fret.
+In this article, we will discuss how to create a price list for an app.
+We will also provide you with a real-world example of Apple’s app pricing tricks.
+Apart from that, let’s discuss the benefits that the App Store offers and the estimation of revenue gains from the key features of Apple.

 We believe that providing value to the end-users is key behind any app, but pricing it correctly is an equally important aspect – and one that a business should not overlook.
 Pricing should be determined carefully in order to create a scalable and profitable mobile app business.

-Using Apple as an example for app pricing: What do you gain for Apple’s 30%?
+Apple is an example of app pricing: What do you gain for Apple’s 30%?

 Are you truly earning while giving Apple so much?

-Although you’re in the process of building a really cool and entertaining app, the main point is to position it properly and gain some margins and profits.
+Although you’re in the process of building a really cool and entertaining app, the main point is to position it in ways that gain margins and profits.
 As a matter of fact, creating an app is easier than determining its cost or value to customers.
-Or if there’s a need to charge or not to charge for the app.
+You must know when and what features to charge for the app.

-Let’s take a look at Apple’s app pricing, the advantages that the App Store is offering and the estimation of revenue gains from its key features.
+Let’s take a look at Apple’s app pricing.
+What are the advantages that the App Store offers?
+What are the revenue gains estimate from its key features?

 - Different platforms including iOS, iPad, Mac, Apple Watch, and Apple TV